aashimaekka/Ensemble_Learning_Methods/README.md

-Using the in-built Iris dataframe to perform EnsembleLearning on different classification models - SVM, DecisionTree, LogRegression, DecisionTree, KNN.
+Using the in-built IrisDF to perform EnsembleLearning on different classification models - SVM, DecisionTree, LogRegression, DecisionTree, KNN.

 Calculating and comparing the accuracies of each method to avoid underfitting or overfitting issues in models.